Here you can get information on who is entitled to unemployment benefit, how much can be paid, and how to apply for unemployment benefit.

 In what situation can I claim?

 You can receive unemployment benefit in Denmark if you have been a member of a recognised unemployment insurance fund for at least 1 year, and you are out of work at the same time.
-For full-time members, a minimum income of DKK 223,596 (DKK 152,232 for part-time members) during the 3 preceding years is required.
-Only a maximum of DKK 18,633 per month can be included.
+For full-time members, a minimum income of DKK 233,376 (DKK 155,580 for part-time members) during the 3 preceding years is required.
+Only a maximum of DKK 19,448 per month can be included (DKK 12,965 for part-time members).

-A self-employed member needs to prove self-employment to a substantial extent for at least 52 weeks during the 3 preceding years.
+A self-employed member is entitled to benefits if the total income from own business and paid employment is at least DKK 233,376 over the last 3 years.
 You may be entitled to unemployment benefit even if you have not been a member for 1 year, due to completion of education.

-You have to meet specific requirements to be eligible for unemployment benefit: persons may be admitted as members of a voluntary unemployment insurance fund if they are above 18, have less than 2 years prior to retirement age and have residence in Denmark.
+You have to meet specific requirements to be eligible for unemployment benefit: persons may be admitted as members of a voluntary unemployment insurance fund if they are above 18, have less than 2 years prior to retirement age and have resided in Denmark (which also includes the Faroe Islands and Greenland) or in another EU/EEA country or Switzerland for 5 years within the last 12 years.
 Persons under the age of 18 can also be admitted if they have completed vocational training of at least 18 months.

 An unemployment benefit period gives you entitlement to benefit for 2 years within a maximum period of 3 years.